nordic-institute/harmony-common/BUILD.md

 **Important notes:**
 - Ensure Docker Buildx is properly configured: `docker buildx create --use`
 - You must be authenticated to the target registry when pushing
+- For `docker load` with multi-platform OCI images, containerd image store must be enabled:
+  - Docker Desktop: Enabled by default
+  - Docker Engine 29+: Enabled by default on new installations
+  - Docker Engine < 29: Add `"features": {"containerd-snapshotter": true}` to `/etc/docker/daemon.json`

 ### Signing Debian Packages